Parsing and evaluating problems¶

 Here

-is an example of defining a simulator based in DESDEO.
+is an example of defining a simulator based problem in DESDEO.

 First, we need to initialize the problem we are solving: